bzyjin/fadesort/README.md

 Fadesort scans a given array once to identify inputs that are already sorted in descending or non-descending order, called _runs_.
 Descending runs are reversed, and unsorted data is sorted with quicksort.
 After all runs are formatted (sorted in non-descending order), they are merged.

 ## Merging
 Traditionally, merge sorts such as _TimSort_ use n / 2 elements worth of buffer space, merging two subarrays at a time by copying the smaller subarray into auxiliary memory.
-Fadesort tries to reduce memory transfers via multi-way merging and (if necessary) rotate merges.
+Fadesort can use an arbitrary amount of external memory.
+Fadesort also tries to reduce memory transfers via multi-way merging and (if necessary) rotate merges.

 ### Normal merges
 The following diagrams illustrates normal merges for two runs, with arrows indicating merge direction.